dallo7/dash/README.md

 Username: 'root'
 Password: 'root123'

-Also, drag and drop the ~"mtak.csv"~ file into the web service once it's up for better insights.
+Also, drag and drop the ~mtak.csv~ file into the web service once it's up for better insights.

 ## Table of Contents